phamhuulocforwork/phamhuulocforwork/README.md

 ### About me

-- 🔭 I'm currently studying at University (I stay up late and my hair is getting thinner and thinner.
-Do you think I'm bald? xD)
 - 🌱 Focus on web development, graphic design, etc. (I know a little about many things, but I'm not good at anything 🤦‍♀️)
 - 💡 Passionate about exploring new technologies and building interesting projects, I'm always interested and eager to learn everything.
 - 🎯 Goal: Become a full-stack developer